 A comprehensive sustainability report follows a set of principles, includes material content and provides a compelling experience to the reader.
 The analysis is based on the ‘Reporting Matters’ methodology of World Business Counsel for Sustainable Development (WBCSD).
 Read more about the methodology.

-On average, all sectors score around 49%, with gastronomy & hotels scoring highest with 64% and manufacturing scoring lowest with 36%.
-The sectors scoring above 50% – hence those classifying as ‘advancing’ sectors – are gastronomy & hotels, other service providers, construction, chemistry & pharmaceuticals, mobility, transport & logistics as well as insurance providers.
+As in 2017, all sectors score around 49% on average, with retail and wholesale trade scoring highest with 65% and real estate scoring lowest with 34%.
+The sectors scoring above 50% – hence those classifying as ‘advancing’ sectors – are retail and wholesale, food & beverage production, chemistry & pharmaceuticals, service providers as well as construction builders & suppliers.

 Average industry score